Blaydon: Air

 The nearest airport to Blaydon is Newcastle International Airport, which is located around 14 mi away by road.
 Teesside International Airport and Carlisle Lake District Airport are located around 33 and 59 mi away by road, respectively.

 Rail

 Historically, Blaydon was a major railway hub for both passenger and freight services.
-The area occupied an important geographical position in relation to Newcastle upon Tyne, which could be reached using the Scotswood Railway Bridge.
+The town occupied an important geographical position in relation to Newcastle upon Tyne, which could be reached using the Scotswood Railway Bridge.
 Blaydon served as the eastern terminus of the Newcastle and Carlisle Railway, following the opening of the first section of the line in March 1835.

 Blaydon is served by the Tyne Valley Line, with services currently operated by Northern Trains.
 After a number of years of limited service, 2014 saw the restoration of a much-improved timetable.
 As of the December 2019 timetable change, there is generally an hourly service between Newcastle and Hexham, with some additional trains stopping during peak times.